Chart Color Schemes

 Cultural Diversity

-Hemmant's population showed above-average cultural diversity, with 13.4% speaking a language other than English at home and 25.5% born overseas.
-Christianity was the predominant religion, comprising 49.8%.
-Hinduism was overrepresented compared to Greater Brisbane, making up 2.5% of Hemmant's population versus 1.5%.
+Hemmant's cultural diversity was above average, with 13.4% speaking a language other than English at home and 25.5% born overseas.
+Christianity was the predominant religion in Hemmant, accounting for 49.8%.
+Hinduism was overrepresented compared to Greater Brisbane, comprising 2.5% of Hemmant's population versus 1.5%.

 Frequently Asked Questions - Diversity